kqr/kqr.github.com/_posts/2012-11-19-part-5-pattern-matching.md

  *  Extend the program of the previous exercise so that it compliments the location of the user not only if it is the right city, but also if it is the right country, continent or planet.
 The exchange can look like

-         Where do you live?
+    <pre>Where do you live?
     Zürich
     Zürich, huh?
-Great place to live.
+Great place to live.</pre>

     or an exchange with *the same program* (only the input has changed) could look like

-         Where do you live?
+    <pre>Where do you live?
     Europe
     Europe, huh?
-Great place to live.
+Great place to live.</pre>

  *  Write a program that reads three lines from the user, and outputs something special if *all three lines are empty*.
 This will require a trick on your part to successfully detect whether all the inputs are empty or not.
 Programming is really about being clever in finding these kinds of tricks.
 Hint: Use the string append operator.